Poker is like a Unicorn that everyone is trying to ride, and has been getting tougher year on year for as long as I can remember.

 You can play a very bot-like game and break even at the tables.
 This was enough because monthly rake back payments would follow.
 It was not unheard of for players to get close to 40% rake back and live off that payment each and every month providing they got enough hands in.

 Doesn’t sound like much fun to me, but it worked for many and it certainly beats 9 to 5 jobs.

 Those days are pretty much behind us now.
 Sites are tightening their belts and becoming stingy with rake-back and bonuses.
-There are multiple clauses in fine prints which we don't read.
-30x to 50X rake generations, locked non withdrawal bonuses and much more.
-Have you heard the cliché There aint no free lunches honey. well here it is.
+There are multiple clauses in fine prints that we don’t read.
+30x to 50X rake generations, locked non withdrawal bonuses, and much more.
+Have you heard the cliché There ain’t no free lunches honey? well, here it is.